-Representative Mattiello was first elected to the House in 2006.
-He served as a member of the House Finance Committee before being elected Democratic Majority Leader in 2010.
-In March 2014, Speaker Mattiello was elected to lead the Rhode Island House of Representatives.
+First elected to the House in 2006, Representative Mattiello served as a member of the House Finance Committee before being elected Democratic Majority Leader in 2010.
+Speaker Mattiello was first elected to lead the Rhode Island House of Representatives in March 2014.

-Speaker Mattiello has implemented a series of good government reforms during his tenure.
-The House has passed legislation eliminating the “master lever” or straight party voting, overhauled the state’s campaign finance and lobbying statutes, and, most recently, proposed the successful constitutional amendment restoring the Ethics Commission’s jurisdiction over the General Assembly.
+Speaker Mattiello has implemented a series of good government and tax reforms during his tenure.
+In 2017, the General Assembly enacted his proposal to finally phase out the excise tax on automobiles.
+Under his leadership, the General Assembly has passed legislation reducing the state’s corporate tax rate to the lowest in the Northeast, eliminating the “master lever” or straight-party voting, overhauled the state’s campaign finance and lobbying statutes, and proposed the successful constitutional amendment restoring the Ethics Commission’s jurisdiction over the General Assembly.

-Speaker Mattiello lives in Cranston with his wife, MaryAnn.
+Speaker Mattiello, a lifelong Rhode Islander, lives in Cranston with his wife, MaryAnn.
 They have two adult children, Nicholas and Anthony.
 He is a graduate of La Salle Academy, Boston College, and the Suffolk University School of Law.

 For more information, contact: